Bluewater Park, Queensland: Geography

 The suburb is to the immediate south-west of the Bluewater township, approximately 33 kilometres WNW of Townsville.

 The Bluewater Park district is made up of the residential housing area on the southern end of Forestry Road, beginning approximately halfway down the road at the turnoff to Bluemountain Drive.
 However, the community recreational area that also goes by the name of "Bluewater Park" is situated in the actual township of Bluewater.

 History

+The locality was named and bounded on 27 July 1991.
+It was designated a suburb on 28 February 2003.